 After a criminal case ends, the court will return the bail money to the defendant.
 But sometimes bail is too high for the defendant to put up in the first place.
 In these cases, it may make sense to hire a bail bondsman.
 Bondsmen pay the entire amount to the court in exchange for a premium (usually 15% of the bail amount).

 Once the defendant gets formally charged during the arraignment hearing, the case goes into the pretrial phase.
 The defense attorney will try to persuade the prosecutor to dismiss the criminal charges.
 Otherwise, the defense attorney may get the prosecutor to agree to a plea bargain where the charges get lessened or dropped in exchange for various terms.
-This way, trial is avoided.
+This way, the trial is avoided.

 If the defendant is facing a felony charge, the court will hold a preliminary hearing (unless the case settles first).
 A preliminary hearing is similar to a trial, but the issue is not guilt or innocence.
 Instead, the prelim is where the prosecutor demonstrates to the court that the state’s case against the defendant is strong enough to go to trial.